what is a merchandiser?

 Your level of education and the number of years of experience impact your actual annual salary, too.
 Some businesses require you to have at least a bachelor's degree and two to four years of experience to qualify for a merchandiser position.
 Continuing education and working to gain more experience are bound to lead to increased pay.
 This also gives you a competitive advantage in terms of promotion.

 Wondering what you can earn as a merchandiser?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a merchandiser is.

 types of merchandiser